Places that Matter

 Deep in the heart of Queens, the Federation of Black Cowboys keeps some 25 horses at Cedar Lane Stables.
 Viewing the stark contrast of the stables and rodeo ring with the Howard Beach tract development, it is hard to imagine finding a comparable situation anywhere else in New York City, but somehow it seems to make sense.
 And the cowboys are glad they have this space.

 The Cedar Lane Stables utilize a portion of about 25 acres of city-owned land with a corral the size of a football field, a recently renovated horse barn, as well as a portable holding office for the federation.
 The stables and horse stalls were upgraded in 2014, but for some years were dilapidated and structurally questionable.
 The horses held within were, and are, by contrast extremely well groomed, healthy, and, even in the middle of a January cold spell, happy.

 While the federation owns the majority of the horses, a few are held over from the stables before the cowboys took them over in 1998, when they won an open-bid lease from the NYC Parks Department.
-The stables have what is known as "rough board," which means that the horses are given a place to stay but must be fed and groomed by their owners.
-This means that cowboys visit their horses once or twice daily.
+The stables formerly had what is known as "rough board," which means that the horses were given a place to stay but had to be fed and groomed by their owners.
+As of 2015, the stables are "full board," This means that the organization is responsible for caring for resident horses.